 - Study how light actually works and mimic it in your artworks.
 You can take a look at the photo in the preview to see real-life sun rays.

-- Avoid using pure white color while painting the light.
+- Avoid using a pure white color while painting the light.
 It won't look realistic.
 Try some bright yellow or orange tones instead.

-- Work with a lower brush Opacity to get the most realistic result.
+- Work with a lower brush opacity to get the most realistic result.

 - Keep in mind the direction of the light.
 The rays should have the same direction.

 - If you want to use the brushes on your photos, try to just enhance the light that is already on the photo.

 Let's take a look at how the Sun Rays 1 brush works.

 In the photo below, you can see how the Sun Rays 2 brush works.
 Here, I've used it to highlight the existing rays in the photo and make them more obvious.